SRIYOGconsulting/tackles/README.md

 cd tackles

-Then follow the frontend and backend setup instructions above.
+Then follow the setup steps for both the frontend and backend.

-📝 License
+License

-ISC License
+ISC